MaskingTechnology/comify/docs/README.md

 * [**Domain**](./domain/) - Contains business related components like use-case logic, data entities, etc..
 * [**Integrations**](./integrations/) - Contains implementations for IAM, database, etc..

-Echt part has its own folder in the application (and its shadows).
+Each part has its own folder in the application (and its shadows).
 For more detailed information you can click on their names.

 ## Configuration